VotingTheoryNerd/Organized-Voting-Methods-List/README.md

 ## This should serve as a quick and easy reference for all voting methods.

-## Some voting methods may appear multiple times within the list as they fall under multiple categories.
+## Some voting methods may appear multiple times as they fall under multiple categories.

 In the future, I plan on adding hyperlinks for convenience.